-In the previous article we discussed 2 simple approaches — the emergent history profile and the gisted profile — to deal with characters existing in multiple versions.
+In the previous article we discussed two simple approaches — the emergent history profile and the gisted profile — to deal with characters existing in multiple versions.

 Since you’re still reading, we can mention further approaches.